seehorne/GetGrinnected/docs/android.md

 - Back to [table of contents](#table-of-contents)

 ## Verification
-- Enter code sent to your email (UNDER CONSTRUCTION)
+- Enter code sent to your email (UNDER CONSTRUCTION :building_construction:)
     - (while under construction) enter code 123456
-- Resend code (UNDER CONSTRUCTION)
+- Resend code (UNDER CONSTRUCTION :building_construction:)
     - (while under construction) does nothing
     - (eventually) sends a new code to your email
 - Click verify